KunoichiZ/3OT-NTR-Plugin/README.md

 12. ???
 13. Profit!

+## How to Create Your Own Version of the Plugin
+Coming soon!

 ## Credits
 * [KariRaquan](https://gbatemp.net/members/kariraquan.383241/) on GBAtemp for master text file.
 You can find the thread for the NTR plugin [here](https://gbatemp.net/threads/story-of-seasons-trio-of-towns-ntr-plugin.463287/).
 * [Nanquitas](https://gbatemp.net/members/nanquitas.372709/) on GBAtemp for [NTR Plugin Manager](https://gbatemp.net/threads/release-ntr-plugin-manager.457613/).